backlogs/www/_posts/en/2000-01-01-introduction.markdown

 ## Getting Additional Help

 Have a question that's not covered by this guide?
-Go ahead and start a conversation in the forums (the forums are under construction.)
+Go ahead and start a conversation in [the forums](http://forum.redminebacklogs.net).
 You may also follow [@redminebacklogs](http://twitter.com/redminebacklogs) on *Twitter* for various announcements.